timothymiller/cloudflare-ddns/README.md

 # 🚀 Cloudflare DDNS

+Access your home network remotely via a custom domain name without a static IP!

 A small, 🕵️ privacy centric, and ⚡ lightning fast multi-architecture Docker image for self hosting projects.

+## 🇺🇸 Origin

+This script was written for the Raspberry Pi platform to enable low cost, simple self hosting to promote a more decentralized internet.
+On execution, the script fetches public IPv4 and IPv6 addresses and creates/updates DNS records for the subdomains in Cloudflare.
+Stale, duplicate DNS records are removed for housekeeping.

+## 📊 Stats

 | Size  | Downloads | Discord |
 | ------------- | ------------- | ------------- |